 Yosemite West Property &

 Finding services in a remote location can present a challenge, so share your expertise and recommendations with your neighbors.
-YWPHI does not endorse any business listed on this page.
+YWPHI does not directly endorse or warranty any business listed on this page.

 The Mariposa County Department of Weights & Measures (tel (209) 966-2075) provides information about what constitutes a cord of firewood.
 Read the "Firewood Buyers Should Beware" article in the September 25, 2008 issue of the Mariposa Gazette.